chopraamhk/PRS/README.md

 ```
 #As the UKB imputed files are in built hg37 and GTEx GWAS snps are in built hg38; Lifting over is required.
 Liftover from GTEx GWAS SNPs (hg38) to hg37/19 built.
 #Tool: crossmap
+#At first, do the crossmap and from there split it into snps_37.txt and chrpos_37.txt